manosbatsis/scrudbeans/docs/modelmapping.md

 ### Documentation

-Annotating your classes properly per [SpringDoc](https://springdoc.github.io/springdoc-openapi-demos/)  will increase the quality of the generated documentation.
+Annotating your classes properly per [SpringDoc](https://springdoc.github.io/springdoc-openapi-demos/) and Swagger 3
+will increase the quality of documentation, e.g. for Swagger UI.

 ## Java Base Models